-Here’s the best Cinco de Mayo 2021 freebies and deals
+Here are the best Cinco de Mayo 2021 freebies and deals

 Happy Cinco de Mayo everyone!
 The May 5 holiday officially celebrates the May 5, 1862 Battle of Puebla, where the Mexican army defeated the French.
 But in the 21st century, Cinco de Mayo has become a day to celebrate Mexican culture in general, especially outside of the country.

-In pre-Covid times, countries all over the world held Cinco de Mayo festivals, but this year, as with last, you’d be hard-pressed to find them.
-However, that doesn’t mean that brands still aren’t celebrating the festivities.
+In pre-COVID-19 times, countries all over the world held Cinco de Mayo festivals, but this year, as with last, you’ll be hard-pressed to find them.
+However, that doesn’t mean that brands still aren’t celebrating.
 Here’s a roundup of the best Cinco de Mayo 2021 freebies and deals we’ve found so far.

 - 7-Eleven: 7Rewards members can get four free bite-sized tacos and a small Slurpee drink for $1.

-- Blaze Pizza: Get a mini bottle of Tajín when you order a pizza (first 50,000 customers only)
+- Blaze Pizza: Get a mini bottle of Tajín when you order a pizza (first 50,000 customers only).

 - Chili’s: Chili’s is offering $5 margaritas.

-- Chipotle: the chain is giving away 250,000 buy-one-get-one-free coupon codes when you play its trivia game online.
+- Chipotle: The chain is giving away 250,000 buy-one-get-one-free coupon codes when you play its trivia game online.
 The company is also giving away five $500 Chipotle gift cards to the last five people who comment “last” on the company’s Cinco de Mayo post on its Instagram page by 5:55 p.m.
 ET.

 - Chuy’s: Tequila Floaters are just $1 all day.

-- Del Taco: spend $3 or more via the chain’s app and get a free Crunchtada (Crunchtada Tostada, Queso Beef Crunchtada or the Chicken Guacamole Crunchtada)
+- Del Taco: Spend $3 or more via the chain’s app and get a free CrunchTada (CrunchTada Tostada, Queso Beef CrunchTada or the Chicken Guacamole CrunchTada).

-- El Pollo Loco: get five Tacos al Carbon for the price of two.
+- El Pollo Loco: Get five Tacos al Carbon for the price of two.

-- Hungry Howie’s: get a medium one-topping pizza for just $5.55 when using the promo code CINCO.
+- Hungry Howie’s: Get a medium one-topping pizza for just $5.55 when using the promo code CINCO.

-- Moe’s Southwest Grill: all orders will earn you five times the rewards points.
+- Moe’s Southwest Grill: All orders will earn you five times the rewards points.

-- Taco John’s: get five soft tacos for just $5.55
+- Taco John’s: Get five soft tacos for just $5.55.

-- WaBa Grill: get free avocado topping on all entrees.
+- WaBa Grill: Get free avocado topping on all entrees.